yukke0315/yukke0315/README.md

 # 👋 Hi there!
 I'm yukke0315.

 🎓 I'm a student and aspiring security engineer based in Japan.
-🔒 I'm passionate about cybersecurity, CTFs, and web app development.
+🔒 Passionate about cybersecurity, CTFs, and web application development.
-🌱 Currently learning about network.
+🌱 Currently learning about computer network.

 ## 🛠 Tech Stack
 - Languages: C